-1 See Sections 331.3051, 331.360, 334.044, and 339.362, Florida Statutes.
+See Sections 331.3051, 331.360, 334.044, and 339.362, Florida Statutes

-For the 10-year period 2017-2026, program funding has been dedicated to capital improvements.
-Through 2026, approximately \$551 million is programed in the Five Year Work Program for Spaceport Improvement Program projects.
-However, this is not a guarantee of future funding (Figure 2a).
-For the same period, more than 93 percent of the program funds are used for actual capital improvements and the remainder are used to support implementing the program (Figure 2b).
+For the period 2019 - 2028, program funding has been dedicated to capital improvements.
+Through 2028, approximately \$600 million is programed in the 5-Year Work Program for SIP projects.
+However, this is not a guarantee of future funding.
+For the same period, more than 93 percent of the program funds are used for actual capital improvements and the remaining 7 percent is used to support program implementation (Figure 2).

-The work program is updated annually to account for changes in FDOT revenue, statewide transportation funding priorities, legislative approval, and many other factors.
+The work program is updated annually to account for changes in FDOT revenue, the statewide approval, and many other factors.

 Therefore, the actual funding level is subject to change.
 Most importantly, the five-year funding allocation demonstrates Florida's ongoing commitment to invest in the state's growing spaceport transportation system.